aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/ClusterId.md

 - All three connections share the same Topology Cache and Monitor Threads in the driver
 - The Topology Cache stores a key-value mapping where `"foo"` maps to `["instance-1", "instance-2", "instance-3"]`
 - Despite different connection URLs, all connections monitor and query the same physical database cluster

+**The Impact**
-- Shared resources eliminate redundant topology queries and reduce monitoring overhead
+Shared resources eliminate redundant topology queries and reduce monitoring overhead.

 ### Example: Multiple Clusters with Separate Cache Isolation